KaioHPs/KaioHPs/README.md

 ## About me

-- In love with game development.
+- In love with game and web development.
-- Currently studing web development on Trybe.
+- Currently looking for new job opportunities in fullstack web development.

 **Languages and Tools:**